lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 11: The local election office physically prints onto paper the QR code for the 'encrypted' filled out ballot and deletes the digital record and the memory physically over-written.

-Step 12: Offline, using a separate piece of software, the gov. office "decrypts" the QR code for the 'encrypted' filled out ballot using second 2:2 of the pair of printed QR codes for the one-time pad, and physically prints on paper the voter's filled-in ballot.
+Step 12: Offline, using a separate piece of software, the local election office"decrypts" the QR code for the 'encrypted' filled out ballot using second 2:2 of the pair of printed QR codes for the one-time pad, and physically prints on paper the voter's filled-in ballot.
 The voter's completed ballot is stored along with any completed paper ballot (e.g. mail-in ballots, or paper ballots delivered in person or filled out in person).

 Step 13: The printed ballot is counted with the other paper ballots of various kinds during the normal election ballot count process.